 As the department grew and expanded, its name did as well.
 In 1960, the Department of Conservation and Agriculture became a part of the Geography Department.
 In March 1963, agriculture was discontinued as a part of geography.
 The name of the Geography Department was changed to the Department of Geography, Earth Sciences, Conservation, and Planning, effective July 1, 1986.
 In 1998 the name reverted to the Geography Department.

 By the mid-1990s, the department offered programs in applied geography, teacher education, and preparatory work for graduate study.
-The department also taught quality courses that satisfied NMU’s liberal studies requirements in the areas of social science, natural science/mathematics, and world culture.
+The department also taught quality courses that satisfied NMU’s liberal studies requirements in the areas of social science, natural science/mathematics, and world cultures.
 Undergraduate majors offered by the department were land-use planning and management, environmental conservation, physical geography, human geography, and earth science.
-These majors prepared students for a variety of careers and professions ranging from government service to private industry to research.
+These majors prepared students for a variety of careers and professions, ranging from government service to private industry to research.

 In 2011, the renamed Earth, Environmental, and Geographical Sciences Department launched a revised curriculum.
-The four new programs currently offered are environmental studies and sustainability, environmental science, earth science, and geomatics.
+The four programs currently offered are Environmental Studies & Sustainability, Environmental Science, Earth Science, and GIS & Technology.
 True to the roots of the institution, students can still prepare for a career in teaching.
 The secondary education programs related to EEGS prepare students to social studies or integrated sciences.
-About 250 students are majoring in programs offered by the EEGS Department.
+About 240 students are majoring in programs offered by the EEGS Department.

 The department’s laboratory for computer mapping is state-of-the-art.
 Students use Global Position Systems (GPS) for classes and projects to locate and map campus buildings, roadways, and physical features of the environment.
 Students can learn to integrate spatial data from multiple sources using Geographic Information Systems (GIS) to create maps that help answer a wide range of questions with applications for management, conservation, planning, historical and archaeological reconstruction, and business.